JordanllHarper/code_printer/README.md

 # Code Printer
 Code printer is a tool for scanning code and storing it in a docx file, written in Rust.

+## Setup
+Not much here except, in all directories you want to scan, make an 'assign_include.txt' file.
+This tells code_printer to include all the contents in this directory in the final output file.

 ## Usage
 Clone the repo onto your computer, then run the exe in the terminal with the following arguments: